ParikhKadam/papers-summary/Fooling Deep Neural Networks/Intriguing properties of neural networks/dissection.md

 ## For more information
 1. The Limitations of Adversarial Training and the Blind-Spot Attack - https://arxiv.org/pdf/1901.04684.pdf
+2. How to know if a mapping is contractive - https://math.stackexchange.com/questions/2420107/what-is-the-link-between-contraction-mappings-and-the-eigenvalues-of-their-jacob
+3. Summary of this paper and **Narrow AI vs. AGI** - https://dmm613.wordpress.com/2014/10/15/intriguing-properties-of-neural-networks/

 ## Terminology
 1. Feature Extraction - Feature vectors extracted from the model.
 For example, latent vectors in autoencoder, face feature vectors in CNNs using triplet loss function, or word/sentence vectors in RNNs/Transformers.